Adam Weidenbach

 Damaged forest with fallen trees after severe storm

-John Muir Land Trust (JMLT) is leading a community effort to restore the Nature Area and bring it back to life.
-The goal: raise $5 million for planning, design, and buildout so the site can be reopened as a safe, vibrant park and outdoor classroom once again.
+John Muir Land Trust is leading a community effort to bring Wagner Ranch back to life.
+We're raising $5 million for cleanup, planning and design, and buildout to reopen the site as a safe, vibrant park and outdoor classroom.

 Wagner Ranch Campaign Roadmap